jmacglashan/decisions_and_dragons/content/posts/ddpg_grad.md

 ### Multivariable functions

 Of course, that's just single variables.
 Once we have multivariable functions, as is common in the case of neural networks, it get's a little more complex.
-But fortunately, not wildly more complex, because there is a [chain for multivariable funcitons](https://en.wikipedia.org/wiki/Gradient#Chain_rule) too!
+But fortunately, not wildly more complex, because there is also a [chain rule for multivariable funcitons](https://en.wikipedia.org/wiki/Gradient#Chain_rule)!

-That is, suppose our function $f$ is a function of multiple variables (like a Q-function of multi-dimensional continuous actions), suppose $g$ outputs a multi-dimensional value in the same domain as $f$ (like a deterministic continuous-action policy) and suppose our input $x$ is also multidimensional (like the parameters $\theta$ we will update).
+Suppose our function $f$ is a function of multiple variables (like a Q-function of multi-dimensional continuous actions), suppose $g$ outputs a multi-dimensional value in the same domain as $f$ (like a deterministic continuous-action policy), and suppose our input $x$ for which we want the gradient is multidimensional (like the parameters $\theta$ of a neural net).
 Then the multivariable chain rule is:

 $$
 \nabla_x h(x) = (Dg(x))^\top \nabla_a f(a) \rvert_{a=g(x)},